 Instructions

-• In a pot, pour about 4 cups of water, add the dried anchovies, shrimps and pollock pieces.
+• To make seafood stock; In a pot, pour about 4 cups of water, add the dried anchovies, shrimps and pollock pieces.
 Bring to boil and let them simmer over low heat for 5 minutes.
 Set aside to cool.

-• In a mixing bowl combine beef with soy sauce, sugar, 1 garlic cloves minced, and black pepper.
+• To season the beef; In a mixing bowl combine beef with soy sauce, sugar, 1 garlic cloves minced, and black pepper.
 Toss together to mix.
 Set aside.

-• In a small mixing bowl, mix all the seasoning paste ingredients.
+• For the seasoning paste: In a small mixing bowl, mix all the seasoning paste ingredients and set aside.

 • In a 9-10 inch skillet, arrange tofu, zucchini, and onion on the bottom.
 Place beef and the seasoning paste on top.
 Pour over the stock until the the tofu slices and the zucchinis are barely covered, about 2-3 cups of stock.